 10. On the Road: American road culture had come into vogue in the early post-War years.
 Jack Kerouac writes one of the definitive works on that subject.
 At the same time, he speaks to the terminal restlessness that would give way to the chaos of the 60s and beyond.

 The Greatest Novel Ever Written

 What would you consider to be the greatest novel ever written?
 The above list can really just give you a rough idea of how many possibilities are truly out there.
 You could make up a list with room enough for one hundred picks.
 You still wouldn’t have enough room.
 You could focus on great 20th century novels, still give yourself 100 picks, and still find yourself making sacrifices.

-Keep in mind that all of the above are works of fiction.
+Keep in mind that all of the above are works of fiction, not like a DUI arrest in San Diego County.
 What about poetry like Emily Dickinson, Langston Hughes, or Shakespeare?
 What about non-fiction like In Cold Blood or Fear and Loathing in Las Vegas?
 The list goes on, but keep the above in mind.